stdevPavelmc/mailad/Features.md

 0. Now you have a file like this: `/etc/mailad/disclaimer.txt`, modify it as your needs.
 0. If you like to add disclaimer text with images create a `/etc/mailad/disclaimer.html.txt` and fill it with yours _(more on this below)_

-A typical email message contains two versions of the message, one in plain text and other in hypertext _(HTML)_ to be formatted in your email client.
+A typical email message contains two versions of the message, one in plain text and other in hypertext _(HTML)_ to be shown in your email client.
+But all emails **always** have a plain text section, so the `/etc/mailad/disclaimer.txt` must always be present for it to be added, even the HTML disclaimer.

-The default disclaimer file (`/etc/mailad/disclaimer.txt`) is added to all email in the plain text section; but if no HTML discaimer is specified the plain text one it's added also to the HTML part, and that can lead to bad formatting.
+The default disclaimer file (`/etc/mailad/disclaimer.txt`) is added to all email in the plain text section; but if no HTML disclaimer is specified the plain text one it's added also to the HTML part, and that can lead to bad formatting.

-A hypertext disclaimer that displays well must be created by you in `/etc/mailad/disclaimer.html.txt`, with propper HTML formatting _(no html or body tags; think in the content of a div)_.
+A hypertext disclaimer that displays well must be created by you in `/etc/mailad/disclaimer.html.txt`, with proper HTML formatting _(no html or body tags; think in the content of a div)_.

 If you want to include images in the HTML disclaimer they must be embedded into the text in base64 format.
-The easiest way to do that is to create a message with a discalimer (images allowed) in the body of the email and send it to yourself.
+The easiest way to do that is to create a message with a disclaimer (images allowed) in the body of the email and send it to yourself.
 Upon receiving inspect the raw code of the email and you can copy the incumbent section to the disclaimer and test it.

+With the disclaimer we can manoeuver in two ways:

+- Add it to all mails originating in my domain, even when the recipient is in my domain; aka the disclaimer will reach local users.
+- Add it to mails originating in my domain and going outside it.
+Aka local recipients will not see the disclaimer.

+That behavior can be controlled in the `/etc/mailad/mailad.conf` file, look below the disclaimer setting for a variable called `DISCLAIMER_REACH_LOCALS=yes`.
+Setting "yes" here wil match the first scenario, setting "no" will match the second one.

 [Return to index](Features.md#mailad-features-explained)